-where for a measure $\mu$ (not necessarily a probability measure) we write $\widetilde{\mf m}_p(\mu) := \int {(1+\norm \cdot^2)}^{p/2} \, \D \mu$. {The inequality \eqref{eq:mlsi} is a careful refinement of \cite{toscani2000trend}, and provides convergence guarantees for both the Langevin diffusion and LMC under various tail growth conditions~\cite{erdogduhosseinzadeh2021tailgrowth}.
-Further, the functional inequalities in \cite{bertini1999coercive,zegarlinski2001entropy} are also similar to MLSI (termed log-Nash inequalities), yet their main focus is infinite-dimensional semigroups.
-We focus on \eqref{eq:mlsi} as used in~\cite{erdogduhosseinzadeh2021tailgrowth} as other MLSI-type results are stated by absorbing various dimension-dependent constants into $C_{\msf{MLSI}}$, and thus they cannot provide sharp rates for LMC. }
+{The inequality \eqref{eq:mlsi} is a careful refinement of \cite{toscani2000trend}, and provides convergence guarantees for both the Langevin diffusion and LMC under various tail growth conditions~\cite{erdogduhosseinzadeh2021tailgrowth}.
+It is similar to log-Nash inequalities \cite{bertini1999coercive,zegarlinski2001entropy}, yet the main focus of the latter is infinite-dimensional semigroups.
+We consider \eqref{eq:mlsi} as used in~\cite{erdogduhosseinzadeh2021tailgrowth} since other MLSI-type results are stated by absorbing various dimension-dependent constants into $C_{\msf{MLSI}}$, and thus they cannot provide sharp rates for LMC. }

-For technical reasons, we also pair this assumption with a concentration property of the target: for some $\mf m \ge 0$ and $\alpha \in [0,1]$,
+For technical reasons, we also pair this assumption with a concentration property of the target: for some $\mf m \ge 0$ and $\alpha_1 \in [0,1]$,